jacechua/data-visualisation/README.md

 # data-visualization
-Data visualization tools and techniques for supporting narratives.
+Data visualization tools and techniques for analyzing data and writing narratives.